Hannah Callowhill Penn

-Life
+Early life

 Hannah Margaret Callowhill was born in Bristol, England, the daughter of Thomas Callowhill, a merchant there, and Anna (or Hannah) Hollister.

+Province of Pennsylvania

-A Quaker, she married William Penn on March 5, 1696, when she was 25 and he was 52.
-She was pregnant with their first of eight children when the couple embarked from England for their three-month voyage to America in 1699.
+A Quaker, she married William Penn on March 5, 1696, when she was 25 and he was 52 at Quakers Friars in Bristol.
+She was pregnant with their first of nine children when the couple embarked from England for their three-month voyage to what was then British America in 1699.
 She lived in great style, both in Philadelphia and at Pennsbury Manor, a beautiful estate located in Bucks County, on the Delaware River.

-When William Penn died at age 73 on July 30, 1718, his will gave Hannah Penn full control of the colony and his fortune.
+When William Penn died at age 73 on July 30, 1718, his will gave Hannah Penn full control of the Province of Pennsylvania and his fortune.

 William Penn's oldest son by his first marriage, William Penn Jr., sought to dismiss his father's will in order to obtain control of the colony.
 His suit was unsuccessful, and Hannah Penn remained in charge of the colony until she died from a stroke in her son's house in London at age 55.

-Her deputy in Pennsylvania from 1718 till 1727 was Sir William Keith.
+Her deputy in Pennsylvania from 1718 until 1727 was William Keith.

+She is buried in the same grave as William in the Quaker burial ground at Jordans in Buckinghamshire, in England.